rs3lab/TCLocks/docs/artifact.md

 		-drive file=/path/to/created/ubuntu-20.04.img,format=raw \
 		-cdrom /path/to/downloaded/ubuntu-20.04.4-live-server-amd64.iso \

-Please make sure to have multiple sockets and enough number of cores to evaluate lock scalability on NUMA machine.

 If X11 connection is there, you'll see the QEMU GUI popup window to install ubuntu.
 Install ubuntu server with OpenSSH package and disabled LVM.